Filochet/secbench/doc/tutorials/storage_walkthrough.md

     print("-", name)
 ```

 If you opened the file in read/write (e.g., 'a' mode), you can continue to push rows in the dataset or reset it.
-But it read-only mode, those operations will fail.
+But in read-only mode, these operations will fail.

 ```{code-cell} ipython3
 try: